ME 2012 Election Analysis

 By Dan Riley and Kate Knox

-Yesterday’s election produced a great deal of change in Maine’s political landscape.
-President Obama was declared the winner of Maine’s four electoral votes early in the night and Independent Angus King easily won the U.S. Senate seat vacated by Olympia Snowe.
+Yesterday’s election produced a great deal of change in ME’s political landscape.
+President Obama was declared the winner of ME’s four electoral votes early in the night and Independent Angus King easily won the U.S. Senate seat vacated by Olympia Snowe.
 Congresswoman Chellie Pingree and Congressman Mike Michaud were re-elected by relatively wide margins.
-Maine also became the first state in the country to proactively adopt marriage equality through statewide election.
+ME also became the first state in the country to proactively adopt marriage equality through statewide election.

 We expect House and Senate leadership elections to take place by next Tuesday, November 13th, 2012, with key committee chair appointments named shortly thereafter.